IruomaJennifer/alx-system_engineering-devops/0x00-shell_basics/README.md

    5. 4-listmorefiles - Will list even the hidden files in the current directory
    6. 5-listfilesdigitonly - Will list current directory contents in long format with user and group IDs in a numeric form
    7. 6-firstdirectory - Creates a directory my_first_directory in /tmp/
+   8. 7-movethatfile - moves the file 'betty' from /tmp to /tmp/my_first_directory